GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/tuning.md

 * `--dry-run` or `-d` (SSH), `?dry-run` or `?d` (REST-API) optional parameter

+Calculate the average key and value size, but do not migrate current cache data into new files

+* `--max-entries` or `-m` (SSH), `?max-entries` or `?m` (REST-API) optional parameter

+The number of entries the tuned cache file is going to hold.
+This is typically useful when the auto-tuning is executed with the intent to increase the number of entries that the current cache can hold.
+When not specified, the auto-adjust-cache command checks the percentage utilization of the current cache.

+If the current utilization of the cache is higher than 50%, then `maxEntries` for the tuned cache will be increased by a factor of *2*.

+To _decrease_ the number of max entries during auto-tuning, the `max-entries` value should be passed _explicitly_.

+Note that this parameter will be used globally across all caches, so if you want to increase the size of a particular cache only you should be using this together with the `cache-name` parameter.

 * `cache-name` (SSH), `?CACHE_NAME=cache-name` (REST-API) optional restriction of the caches to analyze and auto-tune.
 The parameter can be repeated multiple times for analyzing multiple caches.
 By default, analyze and adjust all persistent caches.

-Calculate the average key and value size, but do not migrate current cache data into new files

 For each chronicle-map cache that needs tuning (i.e. `foo_1.dat` file) in the `cache` directory, a new one will be created (i.e. `foo_1_tuned_<timestamp>.dat`).